UoS-SCCS/VirtualWebAuthn/tpm/README.md

    3. cmake ..
    4. make

-* Once complete you should have a `./tpm/lib/libwatpm.so` file
+* Once complete you should have a `./tpm/lib/libwatpm.so` file and a simple test program ./tpm/src/Build/bin/test_wa_tpm.
+This does a simple test of the TPM library.
+To run the program, first start the TPM simulator and set the environment variables as given below.
+Then run the program: bin/test_wa_tpm <data directory> <log level (1, 2 or 3>
+The data directory is where the log file and any TPM temporary files will be stored.
+The program displays some intermediate results and should end with:
+   OpenSSL verified the ECDSA Signature.

 ### Setting Environment Variables
 * Note:  as described in [Installing_IBM_software](Installing_IBM_software.md) you will need to have set the environment variables in the terminal where you launch